pydio/pydio-doc-admin-guide/3_identity_management/4_users_teams_visibility.md

 | User.B   | user:User.Uuid | write  | allow  | user must be able to edit himself             |
 | User.B   | user:User.A    | read   | allow  | user B is only visible in user A address book |

-If User A wishes to share this user with all users of a team XX that she previously created, she could add the following rule to the list
+If User A wishes to share this user with all users of a team XX that she has previously created, she could add the following rule to the list:

 | Resource | Subject          | Action | Effect | Comment                                         |
 | -------- | ---------------- | ------ | ------ | ----------------------------------------------- |
 | User.B   | role:TeamXRoleId | read   | allow  | let users with role TeamXRoleId see this user B |

 Again, this behavior can be applied in a similar manner to Teams, Cells and Links.
 We may expand this to Roles and Groups in a near future.